Some middle schoolers drift through summer. Others quietly build their future.

 SEE at Carnegie Mellon is built around one central idea: you learn engineering best by designing and building.
 You spend your days working through guided challenges, from brainstorming ideas to testing prototypes and improving them.
 Along the way, you see how different engineering fields connect and how they rely on teamwork and clear communication.

-If you attend, you will gain experience taking an idea from sketch to working model and reflecting on what worked.
-You will leave with stronger collaboration skills and more confidence about joining project-based courses or robotics teams in high school.
+If you attend, you’ll gain experience taking an idea from sketch to working model and reflecting on what worked.
+You’ll leave with stronger collaboration skills and more confidence about joining project-based courses or robotics teams in high school.

 15. Women’s Alliance STEM & Humanities Research Institute